£ Skip to content

 First things first then, you need to determine the finish of the watch's surface.
 Metal has a range of finishes, and each will require a different process.

-Please note that only professionals can treat scratched matte or bead-blasted finishes.
+Please note that only professionals can treat certain scratched matte or bead-blasted finishes.

 To Remove Scratches from a Polished Watch Surface